-We are so excited about the musicians and performers who have agreed to perform at the 2016 Ol’ Front Porch Music Festival, Oct.
-15. The musicians are presented in this section with their photos, biographies and contact information.
-Many are donating their time and talents to this event.
-As a result, you will find tip jars on each porch, so please come prepared to show your appreciation.
-Admission to the Festival itself is free!
+We are so excited about the musicians and performers who have agreed to perform at the 2017 Ol’ Front Porch Music Festival, Oct.
+6-7.
+They are presented in this section with their photos, biographies and contact information.
+All Porch and Main Stage performances are free!

 See the schedule of performance times and porches here.

 On The Main Stage, 3-5 pm Saturday, Oct.
 7

 Now in their 44th year, the Tony Award-winning Red Clay Ramblers are a North Carolina string band whose repertoire reflects their roots in old-time mountain music, as well as bluegrass, country rock, New Orleans jazz, gospel, and the American musical.

 In 1993, the Irwin-Shiner-Ramblers hit Fool Moon on Broadway earned the Ramblers their second Drama Desk nomination for Outstanding Music in a Play, and Fool Moon in Los Angeles set box-office records.
 Fool Moon went on to run abroad in Vienna and Munich, returned to Broadway for a second success in late 1995, and had a third Broadway run (Brooks Atkinson Theater, Nov. ’98-Jan. ’99).
 Fool Moon enjoyed a 5-week run at the Kennedy Center in February and March 1999 and received a Special Tony Award at the Gershwin Theater in New York on June 6th, 1999. redclayramblers.com

 Saltwater Gold is an Oriental-based dance band that has the rare ability to entertain listeners of all ages and musical tastes.
 If your musical tastes range from R&B to raggae style rock, SWG will not disappoint.

 Dom Flemons | The American Songster